A721 road: Motherwell and Wishaw

 From the Holm Forge Bridge, the A721 proceeds south and uphill as Bellshill Road into Motherwell, passing the Forgewood and North Motherwell neighbourhoods before entering another one-way system for the town centre and Motherwell Shopping Centre (Brandon Parade): southbound traffic is directed east then south along Hope Street and Mentieth Road (at either end of which there are pedestrian underpasses for access to the retail area), while northbound can either take the same route or go via West Hamilton Street and one-way Muir Street, passing Motherwell railway station.
 These sections coexist with the A723 road (running between Hamilton and Carfin either side of Motherwell), with the A721 taking precedence on maps and signage.
 The A721 continues south-east, now known as Brandon Street then Windmillhill Street, passing Motherwell Civic Centre and the town's police and fire stations, as well as a roundabout for the B754 Airbles Road, an important artery linking local traffic to the A723 and M74 near Strathclyde Country Park.
-Near to Fir Park football stadium the direction turns east, with the road going though a roundabout for Muirhouse, under the West Coast Main Line tracks (where Flemington railway station was once located) and through another roundabout for Ravenscraig and Motherwell College before entering Wishaw at the oldest part of the Craigneuk district.
+Near to Fir Park football stadium the direction turns east, with the road going through a roundabout for Muirhouse, under the West Coast Main Line tracks (where Flemington railway station was once located) and through another roundabout for Ravenscraig and Motherwell College before entering Wishaw at the oldest part of the Craigneuk district.